This page was last modified on 7 July 2015

 Many of the batch 1 units have been scrapped.
 Others, and batch 2 units, were stored at MOD Shoeburyness and various locations around the UndergrounD network, including Uxbridge sidings and Cockfosters depot.
 ‘Raggajohn’ did have a list of them and their locations, but it died from the web a long time ago; I hope to resurrect it for this page at some point.
 In any case, very few of these sad relics remain on LU property any more.

-Two trains have been languishing in South Harrow sidings, deteriorating and being vandalised, since well before the turn of the century: one can only wonder why on earth anyone thought they would be any good for anything besides scrap after being left there for a week, let alone a decade and a half!
-One train was removed over the weekend of 27/28 June 2015: being totally immobile, each car was hoisted onto a pair of low trolleys and shunted into the platforms at South Harrow, then hoisted by giant crane off the railway and onto waiting low-loaders in the station car-park.
-The remaining train is scheduled for removal in August.
+Two trains (actually 1½ trains, or 9 cars) have been languishing in South Harrow sidings, deteriorating and being vandalised, since well before the turn of the century: one can only wonder why on earth anyone thought they would be any good for anything besides scrap after being left there for a week, let alone a decade and a half!
+These nine cars were removed over the weekend of 27/28 June 2015: being totally immobile, each car was hoisted onto a pair of low trolleys and shunted into the platforms at South Harrow, then hoisted by giant crane off the railway and onto waiting low-loaders in the station car-park.

 There is some fine footage of these trains at work on YouTube, courtesy of citytransport.info.